-Provided the employee makes a timely request, the Assistant General Manager, CFO/Director of Administrative Services, or Human Resources Manager will hold a predisciplinary meeting.
+Provided the employee makes a timely request within the period allowed (See A. 5 above), the Assistant General Manager, CFO/Director of Administrative Services, or Human Resources Manager will hold a pre-disciplinary meeting.
 The purpose of the meeting is to allow the employee to respond to the Notice of Proposed Disciplinary Action, and to present any relevant information or mitigating circumstances.
-The employee may have a representative present.
+The employee may have a representative of their choosing present.